elastic/opentelemetry/docs/kubernetes/operator/instrumenting-applications.md

 * [EDOT Node.js](https://github.com/elastic/elastic-otel-node)
 * [EDOT Python](https://github.com/elastic/elastic-otel-python)
 * [EDOT PHP](https://github.com/elastic/elastic-otel-php/)

+This section provides guidance and examples for applications instrumentation in a Kubernetes environment for all supported languages.

 In Kubernetes environments with the OpenTelemetry Operator, [**automatic (or zero-code) instrumentation**](https://opentelemetry.io/docs/kubernetes/operator/automatic/) simplifies the process by automatically injecting and configuring instrumentation libraries into the targeted Pods.